sourcery-ai-experiments/sql-problems/README.md

 Solutions to SQL problems.

-I've only bother solving the hardest (free) problems, and I'll add some notes on what I thought of the platform below.
+I've only bothered solving the hardest (free) problems, and I'll add some notes on what I thought of the platform below.

 > [!WARNING]
 >